 Psychology Degrees, Schools, and Careers in New York

 Home to one of the biggest cities in the world, it should come as no surprise that the state of New York of the nation’s leaders in psychology education.
 In 2012-13, the state conferred more than 300,000 degrees, including more than 100,000 bachelor's degrees and 70,000 master's degrees.
 Only California granted more.
 The most recent IPEDS data that breaks down degrees conferred by subject in New York is from 2009-10, but it shows that psychology programs in New York granted nearly 9,000 bachelor’s degrees in psychology and another 1,893 master’s degrees in psychology as well.
-The state also has a bustling professional psychology industry with more than 11,000 employed psychologists as of May 2014 which trailed only California again.
+The state also has a bustling professional psychology industry with more than 11,000 employed psychologists as of May 2022 which trailed only California and Illinois.
 Needless to say, psychology and psychology education play an important role in the employment and educational landscape of New York and there are a large number of psychology schools and schools that offer recognized psychology degrees for students interested in studying in the Empire State to choose from.

 Unfortunately for some, New York is not a cheap state to earn a college education in either.
 The average enrollment cost for a full-time student in New York for 2013-14 can range from $19,757 for an in-state student to $47,055 for private school students